eyecuelab/winter-internship-2023/README.md

 ✅ Users can login via Google Auth

-✅ Clicking "join a public game" button will send users to game rooms until they are filled, and then create new games as needed.
+✅ Clicking "Join a Public Game" button will send users to game rooms until they are filled, and then create new games as needed.

 ✅ Game can accomodate 4 players on 2 teams.

-✅+ The map will be hard coded and not randomly generated, with 2 spawn points.
+✅ The map will be hard coded and not randomly generated, with 2 spawn points.

-✅ When carts eat pellets, they gain points and the pellets disappear.
+✅ When Pacarts eat pellets, they gain points and the pellets disappear.

-✅+  All carts are pacman carts.
+✅ All Pacarts are Pac-Mans.

-✅ Players control cars with WASD keys.
+✅ Players control Pacarts with WASD keys.

-✅ Carts cannot move backwards and have inertia.
+✅ Pacarts cannot move backwards and have inertia.

-✅ When a player disconnects the game will end.
+✅ When a player disconnects, the game will end.

 ✅ When pellets run out, the game is over.